slarriaga/100-days-of-code/log.md

 Day 1: Feburary 9 2017

 Today's Progress: Joined the challenge.Finishing up Basic Javascript on freeCodecamp.
+Did some testing on sourcetree while connected to github.

 Thoughts: Struggling with case/else/if scenarios, trying not to get myself frustrated, making sure to take breaks and let my head rest.